Download The California Lottery Winners Handbook At:

 LottoGopher wants to see you enjoy your winnings, so we’ve compiled some tips for winners to help with financial management.
 (Note that this overview should not be a substitution for professional financial and legal advice.)

-Your decisions on what to do with the money may depend on how old you are, who you may wish share your winnings with, what types of investments you prefer, what type of purchases you will make immediately (a new car, big house, dream vacation), what tax strategies you can employ, what charities you want to contribute to, whether or not you plan to quit your job, if you plan to establish a trust, and many other factors.
+Your decisions on what to do with the money may depend on how old you are, who you may wish to share your winnings with, what types of investments you prefer, what type of purchases you will make immediately (a new car, big house, dream vacation), what tax strategies you can employ, what charities you want to contribute to, whether or not you plan to quit your job, if you plan to establish a trust, and many other factors.

-Because there are so many things to consider, it is absolutely critical to take a time to think about all the choices.
+Because there are so many things to consider, it is absolutely critical to take time to think about all the choices.
 Sometimes the more you analyze, the more confused you become, and some of the variables that could be thought about might not even apply to you.
 The decision making process could be simple, or it could become a complicated procedure.
 Here are a few tips...

 You are probably excited to get your hands on all that cash.
 Don't collect right away – get your support system in place.
 Temper your euphoria because your life is going to change in a drastic way.
 Smart winners will take a few weeks before collecting their lottery prize because they are busy getting legal and accounting advice first.

 Make sure you know the deadline.
-Most lotteries have deadline to turn in your winning lottery ticket before it expires.
-Once you’ve arrived at the lottery headquarters, they will check your ticket carefully to ensure that it is legitimate.
+Most lotteries have deadlines to turn in your winning lottery ticket before it expires.
+Once you've arrived at the lottery headquarters, they will check your ticket carefully to ensure that it is legitimate.

-Once you turn in that ticket, the most state lotteries release your name and hometown.
+Once you turn in that ticket, most state lotteries release your name and hometown.
 You may want to hold a press conference to get the majority media attention done with.
 But the more discrete you can be, the better.
 Just know that there are drawbacks and benefits to both approaches.

-Great wealth brought on all of the sudden to somebody unprepared can also bring trouble – spiritual, marital and a sudden deluge of friends, neighbors and charities.
+Great wealth brought on 'all of the sudden' to somebody unprepared can also bring trouble — spiritual, marital and a sudden deluge of friends, neighbors and charities.
 Wealth changes the way and places you typically operate in.
 People with fast fortunes can be vulnerable to not knowing what to do with it.

 Financial counselors will help you slow down and operate wisely, provide a barrier to all the requests for money and help you'll begin receiving, advise you in ways to manage the money to protect you from blowing it, and help you invest your money so it can grow rather than shrink.
 It's not just a matter of money management, but also helping you deal with the pressure of sudden wealth on psychological and personal issues.
 Advisers can help and guide you through trust money, endowments, charitable remainder trusts, relatives, limited partnership and more.